 ARTICLE 20 WEEKEND PREMIUMS

-20.01 An Employee, who works Saturdays or Sundays as part of his regularly scheduled work week, shall receive a weekend premium of two dollars ($2.00) for each hour worked from midnight Friday to midnight Sunday.
+20.01 An Employee, who works Saturdays or Sundays as part of their regularly scheduled work week, shall receive a weekend premium of two dollars ($2.00) for each hour worked from midnight Friday to midnight Sunday.
 The weekend premium shall not be paid to an Employee who is not regularly scheduled to work weekends and receives overtime compensation for working Saturday or Sunday as a day of rest.

 20.02 At no time shall weekend premium be included with the Employee’s regular rate of pay for purposes of computing overtime payments, other premium payments, or any Employee benefits.